learn-co-curriculum/javascript-promises/README.md

 {[[PromiseStatus]]: "pending", [[PromiseValue]]: undefined}
 ```

 That object has a method on it called `then`, and we can pass that `then` method a function that we can call whenever we want.
 So for example, we can change our code to the following.
-(The code below is getting there but missing some things, before it will work.)
+(The code below is getting there  -- but missing some things  -- before it will work.)

 ```js